Neural Neural Scaling Laws: Abstract

 \section{Abstract}

-Neural scaling laws predict how language model performance improves with increased compute.
+Neural scaling laws predict how language model performance improves with increased training inputs.
 While aggregate metrics like validation loss can follow smooth power-law curves, individual downstream tasks exhibit diverse scaling behaviors: some improve monotonically, others plateau, and some even degrade with scale.
-We argue that predicting downstream performance from validation perplexity suffers from two limitations: averaging token-level losses obscures signal, and no simple parametric family can capture the full spectrum of scaling behaviors.
-To address this, we propose Neural Neural Scaling Laws (\method), a neural network that frames scaling law prediction as time-series extrapolation. \method~combines temporal context from observed accuracy trajectories with token-level validation losses, learning to predict future performance without assuming any bottleneck or functional form.
-Trained entirely on open-source model checkpoints from HuggingFace, \method~achieves 2.04\% mean absolute error in predicting model accuracy on 66 downstream tasks---a 38\% reduction compared to logistic scaling laws (3.29\% MAE).
-Furthermore, \method~generalizes zero-shot to unseen model families, parameter counts, and downstream tasks.
-Our work suggests that predicting downstream scaling laws directly from data outperforms parametric alternatives.
+We argue that predicting downstream performance from validation loss suffers from two limitations: averaging token-level losses obscures signal, and no simple parametric family can capture the full spectrum of scaling behaviors.
+To address this, we propose Neural Neural Scaling Laws (\method), a neural network that frames scaling law prediction as time-series extrapolation. \method~combines temporal context from observed accuracy trajectories with token-level validation losses, learning to predict future performance without the limitations inherent in assuming a specific functional form.
+Trained entirely on open-source model checkpoints from HuggingFace, \method~achieves 1.99\% mean absolute error in predicting model accuracy on 66 downstream tasks---a 44\% reduction compared to logistic scaling laws (3.56\% MAE).
+Furthermore, \method~generalizes zero-shot to unseen model families, architectures, parameter counts, and downstream tasks.
+Our work suggests that predicting downstream scaling directly from data outperforms parametric alternatives.